Skip to main content

 1.2 Omission

-Required content from the source is missing in the translation.
+Required content from the source is missing.

 Example: